rawmain/av-app-android-wallet-ui/README.md

 2. You will be asked to confirm the privacy policy and terms of use.
 3. You will be asked to create a PIN for future logins.
 4. You will be asked to confirm your PIN.
+5. You will be asked to configure biometric access to the app.
-5. You will be asked to choose a method to verify your age:
+6. You will be asked to choose a method to verify your age.
-6. You will have to get a credential from a national idp (demo):
+7. You will have to get a credential from a national idp (demo).

 #### Get a credential from a national idp (demo)